RIAPS/riaps.github.io/apps.md

 Time stamping can be setup to determine when a client makes a request, when the message is received by the server, when the reply message is sent back to the client, and when the client receives the reply.
 This enabled by adding the ***timed*** keyword to the port definition, either request or reply or both.

 Once a request is sent to a server, the client can continue execution of other application triggered events until the expected reply is available.
 Additional requests must not be made until the reply is received so that the request and reply messaging can stay in lockstep.
-For applications expecting replies from servers within specific time periods, ```within deadlinePeriodValue``` can be added to the reply port description.
-The deadline checking can also be added to the request port if the application is expecting periodic requests.
+For applications expecting the completion of server operations within specific time limits ```within deadlinePeriodValue``` can be added to the server's reply port description.
+The deadline checking can also be added to the request port.

 ##### Client/Server Ports

 The client/server pattern is similar to the request/reply pattern except the interaction is synchronous.
-Once a request is sent from the client to the server, the client port must explicitly wait for a reply message from the server.
+Once a request is sent from the client to the server, the client port must explicitly wait for a reply message (using a receive operation) from the server.
 This message exchanged is indicated in the port definition, as shown below.
 Time stamping is available by adding the ***timed*** keyword to the end.

 ```
 clt yourClientPortName (aRequestMessage, aReplyMessage);